Is Indonesia Worth Visiting? Everything You Need to Know

 Best Things to do in Indonesia: Tanjung Puting National Park (Borneo)

+Witness orangutans in their natural habitat and explore the wildlife-rich rainforests of Borneo.
 Take a river cruise through the park to spot proboscis monkeys, pythons, and other exotic species.

 Best Things to do in Indonesia: Indonesian cuisine and Street Food